 At an age where it may be challenging to access more traditional mortgage finance, equity release can supply you with the funds for your future plans.
 The money generated from equity release can be used for any purpose you have in mind, such as a once in a lifetime holiday, home improvements or even assisting a loved one in the purchase of their own property.
-In this guide Associate Solicitor and Equity Release specialist, Zoe Fellows, details everything you need to know about equity release, including what it is, how long it can take, the safety of it and how it can impact Inheritance Tax.
+In this guide Associate Solicitor and Equity Release specialist, Kiri Saunders-Brown, details everything you need to know about equity release, including what it is, how long it can take, the safety of it and how it can impact Inheritance Tax.

 What is equity release?